 iii Dispute fora and resolution

-In Switzerland, civil procedure is governed by the Federal Civil Procedure Code (CPC) and, with respect to the procedure before the Swiss Federal Supreme Court, the Supreme Court Law (SCL).
+In Switzerland, civil procedure is governed by the Federal Civil Procedure Code (CPC) and, with respect to the procedure before the Swiss Federal Supreme Court, the Supreme Court Law.

 Whereas civil procedure is governed by federal law, the organisation of the courts of first instance and the courts of appeal are governed by cantonal law.16 The competence of the cantonal courts and the determination of the type of procedure is generally determined by the amount in dispute.

-The cantonal superior court is the court which hears appeals against the decisions of the district courts.
-The judgments of the cantonal superior courts are then subject to an appeal to the Swiss Federal Supreme Court if the amount in dispute exceeds 30,000 Swiss francs.18
+The cantonal superior court is the court that hears appeals against the decisions of the district courts.
+The judgments of the cantonal superior courts are then subject to an appeal to the Swiss Federal Supreme Court if the amount in dispute exceeds 30,000 francs.18

 iv Remedies and loss

 As mentioned above, the statutory basis for most claims resulting from professional negligence is agency law.
 Depending on the circumstances, the principal can assert claims for: (1) performance; (2) damages; (3) reporting; (4) disgorgement of profit; and (5) fee reduction.

 If the agent is in default with the performance of his or her duties, the principal has the right to assert a claim cumulatively for performance and damages resulting from the delay.

 The principal can also, in the event of a default, rescind the contract and claim damages.19 In general, both the agent and the principal by law have the right to at any time terminate the agency relationship.20 According to legal literature and the jurisprudence of the Swiss Federal Supreme Court, an agency relationship is always based on mutual trust.
 Therefore, neither the agent nor the principal can be expected to continue to perform their duties if the trust between the parties has – for whatever reason – been lost.21